andrewnyr/www.as211562.net/content/pages/abuse.md

               #### to report abuse please reach out with the [contact
-              form](https://www.andrewnet.net/contact-me/). i will do my best to respond within 24 hours.
+              form](https://www.andrewnet.net/contact-me/) or reach out to me at abuse@as211562.net. i will do my best to respond within 24 hours.

             actions: []
           - actions: